IsaacWatt-zz/Orb-Game/README.md

 The `sponge` fixture creates an obsticle with a high density and friction to ensure it cannot be pushed around, along with a restitution such that if the orb touches the sponge, the orb will bounce off of it.

-The `log` constructor implements a `changeScale` function, that is called when the log is touched.
-Thus each time the orb hits a `log`, the `log` will grow in size.
+The `log` constructor implements a `changeScale` function, that is called when the `log` is touched.
+Thus each time the orb hits a `log`, it will grow in size.
 This looks as follows:
 ```lua
 function wood:changeScale(world)
 	local x, y = self.body:getPosition()